Consider the following pros and cons before making your home “smart”

 Smart homes are no longer a product of science fiction.
 The technology market is full of devices automating household processes.
 The Internet of Things (IoT) works towards the homeowner’s convenience and security.
 Despite their usage, smart home technologies also have a number of disadvantages.
 Incorporating them into your house is a personal decision.
 Consider the following pros and cons before making your home “smart”.

-- Artificial intelligence.
-To top it all, science fiction and mass media often wonder how smart the robotics may actually get.
+To top it all, science fiction and mass media often wonder how smart robotics may actually get.
 Will they ever challenge human domination?
 In the worse case fiction scenario, smart homes will easily enslave their owners, tracking their every motion and sound, or even predicting their behavior.
 Yet, this argument is too far-fetched to be opposed to the actual benefits of smart home technologies.